George Papadopoulos’ Wife, Simona Mangiante, Wants Donald Trump To Pardon Her Husband

 “George is loyal to the truth, and has been through a lot, and is loyal to his country.
 He believed in Trump, and I believe in Trump having access to information and awareness now to know that he deserves a pardon.
 And of course, one of the reasons I want him to pardon is that I love him.”

 Reportedly, President Donald Trump has recently been considering giving pardons to dozens of people, though it is unclear if George Papadopoulos is part of his list.
 Simona Mangiante has been on a media tour this week asking Trump to pardon her husband.
-As Newsweek documented, Magiante appeared as guest on Fox News, and she explained to anchor Tucker Carlson why she feels her husband should be pardoned.
+As Newsweek documented, Mangiante appeared as guest on Fox News, and she explained to anchor Tucker Carlson why she feels her husband should be pardoned.

 “He never colluded with the Russians.
 He didn’t do anything with Russia…Honestly, I know how…dedicated and committed he was on the Trump campaign.
 I know he did an excellent job.
 Because of this incident, his freedom is challenged.
 I trust and hope and ask the president to pardon him”